davetimmins/davetimminsblog/Blog.Web/Views/Shared/posts/ArcGIS-Server-Xamarin-Forms-Maps.md

 <img src="/Assets/xamarinmaps.png" alt="Xamarin Maps with ArcGIS data" class="pure-img"/>

-You could also go the other way and post data that was captured on the device to an ArcGSI Server feature service using the `ApplyEdits` operation.
+You could also go the other way and post data that was captured on the device to an ArcGIS Server feature service using the `ApplyEdits` operation.

 Hopefully this gives you a good starting point to working with these libraries.
 Feel free to comment here or raise an issue on [GitHub](https://github.com/davetimmins/ArcGIS.PCL.XamarinMaps) if you have any feedback.